 - high-temperature incineration of hazardous waste (except for three facilities that had existing resource consents, two of which have now closed)

 - low-temperature waste incineration in schools and hospitals from October 2006 (unless the facility has a resource consent).

 In 2000, the Ministry published an evaluation of dioxin releases - NZ Inventory of dioxin emissions to air, land and water, and reservoir sources.

 In 2004, this work was followed up by an assessment of the NZ metallurgical industry - Dioxin and Furan Emissions to Air from Secondary Metallurgical Processes in New Zealand.

 Further work on dioxin minimisation is set out in the Action Plan for Dioxins and other Annex C Chemicals, in New Zealand’s National Implementation Plan under the Stockholm Convention.

-Investigation of brominated flame retardants present in articles being used, recycled and disposed of in New Zealand, Keet et al, September 2010, A technical report prepared for the Ministry for the Environment, Publication number: CR 95.
+- Investigation of brominated flame retardants present in articles being used, recycled and disposed of in New Zealand - a technical report

-Concentrations of persistent organic pollutants in the milk of New Zealand women, Prepared by the Centre for Public Health Research, Massey University, as part of a Ministry of Health contract for scientific services, September 2010.
+- Concentrations of persistent organic pollutants in the milk of New Zealand women [Centre for Public Health Research website] - prepared by the Centre for Public Health Research, Massey University, as part of a Ministry of Health contract for scientific services, September 2010.